 1. Do medical schools with higher admission rates have a lower quality of education?

-No. All and the US have very high standards of education.
+No. All medical schools in Canada and the US have very high standards of education.
 These schools are regularly evaluated and accredited.
 Rest assured that an MD (or DO) from any Canadian- or American-accredited school will prepare you for a great medical career.

 2. How should I choose to which schools I should apply?